Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - and local community experiments to study handwriting, fluency, and adoption

 That is not incoherence.
 It is division of labor.

+In practice, that division of labor would mean building workflows where authored SignWriting text can link to analytic notation, semantic representations, video evidence, dictionary records, and datasets without pretending those objects are interchangeable.

 That stance earns more trust than either triumphalism or false balance.